dummy-ilh/MINE/Regression/LR/Ch15_Variable_Selection_Overfitting.md

-# Chapter 15 — Variable Selection & Overfitting
+# Chapter 15 — Variable Selection & Overfitting (Boosted Edition)

-*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL — expanded with plain-language explanations.
+*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL — expanded with plain-language explanations, additional real-world examples, and a dedicated section on the practical choices involved in cross-validation.
 Uses Chapter 5's full dataset ($x_1,x_2,y$; $n=5$) to work a complete leave-one-out cross-validation by hand — small enough that every one of the 5 folds can be solved explicitly.*

 ---